Bike Size Calculator

-We hope that after reading that short article and using our bike size calculator you will no longer wonder what size of bike frame you need.
+We hope that after reading that short article and using our bike size calculator you will no longer wonder what size of bike frame/wheel you need.
+If this sparked your curiosity and you want more thorough information, a great place to find it on theby Rinasclta bike.
 Just remember that all of these kinds of calculation should be taken with a pinch of salt - all in all, the best method is to try on different bikes.
 With professional bike fitting or even a simple trial and error process, you can find the perfect bike for you.

 Different sizes for different purposes

 You might have noticed that the recommended bike frame size will vary depending on the discipline you chose.
 This is partly because of how frames are designed, but is mostly due to the different requirements and priorities in each discipline.
 If your position on the bike changes, so will the bike frame size.

 Let's start with mountain biking, which can be divided into several categories, but all of them have many similarities: a fairly upright position, wide handlebars and strong emphasis on comfort and bike handling.
 This means that a mountain bike frame will tend to be smaller than its road equivalent, allowing you to jump over obstacles and easily throw the bike around when riding "the gnarl".

 On the opposite side of the spectrum we find road bikes.
 These too can be separated into many categories with "endurance" machines in the comfy end and "Time Trial (TT)" bikes on the performance end.
 In general, though, the smoother surfaces, higher speeds, and narrower handlebars favour for a more stretched position, with a larger distance between the saddle and handlebar.